zyang91/30-day-map-challenge-2025/output/day9-analog.md

 - **Geographic Fidelity**: The traditional hand-drawn approach preserves the essential geographic information and navigational utility of the campus map, despite its being poorly drawn.
 The AI map is more aesthetically pleasing but lacks accuracy and effective spatial representation.

-- **AI Limitations**: This comparison highlights an important limitation of current AI image generation models - while they can produce aesthetically pleasing results in a particular style, they often fail to maintain spatial accuracy and geographic correctness, which are fundamental requirements for functional maps.

 This exercise demonstrates that some cartographic tasks, especially those requiring spatial accuracy, still benefit from traditional analog methods or careful digital mapping over purely AI-generated outputs.